• Skip to primary navigation

 It's best to buy freshly ground coffee beans.
 Even if you don't have a coffee grinder at home, many grocery stores will have a grinder in the coffee section.
 Fresher beans are going to give you a more vibrant cold brew.

 Most coffee beans are Arabica or Robusta, including espresso beans.
-Espresso is different from other beans because they are roasted longer and darker than other types of coffee beans.
-Oftentimes, grocery stores will label these types of beans as espresso.
-However, you can also just find a dark roasted bean and that will work for this recipe.
+Espresso is traditionally roasted longer and darker than other types of coffee beans.
+Although technically espresso isn't a type of roast (it's a coffee extraction method) many grocery stores will label dark roasted beans as espresso.

 I thought espresso is supposed to be finely ground.
 Why are we using coarsely ground espresso beans?